brentgroves/repsys/research/azure_service_request/azure_service_request.md

 This is a markdown file if it looks a little strange you can use visual studio code or an online viewer such as <https://dillinger.io/> to pretty it up.

+## summary

+Reduce our Azure data warehouse costs from $748 to $30 per month by using an Azure SQL db service-hosted database instead of one hosted on an Azure SQL MI.
+Keep the Azure Kubernetes service as is at $290 per month.

 ## **[Azure SQL MI](https://azure.microsoft.com/en-us/pricing/details/azure-sql-managed-instance/single/)**

 Currently, this Azure SQL MI hosts an Azure SQL database which is being used as our data warehouse.